bell0x07/CongressChecklist/README.md

 	- USB/Thunderbolt/USB-C to Ethernet RJ45 adapter, if your device needs one (for example thin notebooks)
 - Mass storage devices (bring some empty ones to fill with data and/or bring your own data and share it!)
 - Tablet computer, iPad, Android tablet, Microsoft surface
-- Kindle
+- ~~Kindle~~ (more hackable ;p)
 - An actual book (for those offline blackout moments), see [B.O.O.K.][32]

 #### Wireless and HF
-- DVB-T dongle, there might be local DVB-T transmitter for the streams,
+- DVB-T dongle, there might be local DVB-T transmitter for the streams, also sometimes doubles as SDR
 - Ham radio equipment, portable, the callsign prefix for CEPT licence holders in Germany is DL (Delta Lima), and DO (Delta Oscar) for CEPT-Novice licensees.
 Also see [ham radio licensing information for Germany][35]
     - Your ham radio license (Amateurfunklizenz)
 - WiFi router/firewall (to connect to the hotel Wifi/network)